South Africa: Omicron causes concern | DW | 03.12.2021

 Kirst Dalton had her gym slot already booked.
 But then she discovered her COVID test from the previous day had returned a positive result.

-"I could drastically feel that I was not okay.
+"I could drastically feel that I was not OK.
 And my other half was having a raging fever of nearly 39 degrees," the 32-year-old woman told DW.

 "It's been a rough six days but I'm hoping we're coming out of it.
-We fortunately haven't lost our taste or smell, which is one of the key things of the omicron variant, if that is the variant we have."
+We fortunately haven't lost our taste or smell, which is one of the key things of the omicron variant, if that is the variant we have," she said.

-For Johannesburg residents like Kirst, contracting COVID almost automatically means contracting the omicron variant these days.
+For Johannesburg residents like Dalton, a COVID infection these days almost automatically means the omicron variant.

-All over South Africa, omicron — which the World Health Organization has labeled as a variant of concern — accounts for 88% of sequenced infections.
+All over South Africa, omicron — which the World Health Organization has labeled as a "variant of concern" — now accounts for some 88% of identified infections.

-Just as many African countries appeared to have gained control over the pandemic, omicron nested in Southern Africa — and raised concerns of a fourth wave.
+Just as many African countries appeared to have gained control over the pandemic, omicron appeared in southern Africa — and has now raised concerns of a fourth wave.

 "In Africa the detection of omicron variant is coinciding with a 54% surge in COVID-19 infections," said the WHO's regional emergency director, Abdou Salam Gueye.

 South Africa most recently recorded around 11,500 cases in one day.
-Omicron has been found also in Botsuana, Mozambique and Zimbabwe.
+Omicron cases have also been found also in neighboring Botswana, Mozambique and Zimbabwe, and now in more than two dozen countries in almost every part of the world.

-Richard Lessels, an infectiologist at Durban's KwaZulu-Natal University, said he expects the case numbers in South Africa to continue to rise.
+Richard Lessells, an infectiologist at Durban's KwaZulu-Natal University, said he expects the case numbers in South Africa to continue to rise.

-Because of this immunity level, Lessels expects most cases to be on the milder end of the spectrum.
+Because of this immunity level, Lessells expects most cases to be on the milder end of the spectrum.

-For many people working in tourism, omicron evokes similiar feelings: So far, they have not been suffering from the new variant itself, but rather from travel bans and restrictions that many government have imposed to curb traffic with South Africa and its neighbors.
+For many people working in tourism, omicron has evoked similar feelings.
+So far, they have not been suffering from the new variant itself, but rather from travel bans and restrictions imposed by many governments to stop travel from South Africa and its neighbors.

 Tour guide Zola Ngciwe was alone in his jeep watching the giraffes at Mziki Safari Lodge, northwest of Johannesburg.